Last Updated on: 6th October 2023, 11:54 am

-Brumation is a type of hibernation that’s specific to reptiles, including some species of tortoises.
-Brumating animals can awaken several times during their long sleep to drink water.
+Brumation is a form of hibernation specific to reptiles, including some species of tortoises.
+During this time, their heart and respiratory rates slow, which is believed to increase tortoises’ longevity.

-Tortoises enter brumation once temperatures drop, which occurs at around 41 degrees Fahrenheit.
-They’ll stay asleep as temperatures drop lower and awaken once warmer temperatures arrive.
+Tortoises enter brumation once temperatures are between 37.4 and 44.6 degrees Fahrenheit.
+They’ll remain asleep as temperatures fall and awaken once warmer temperatures arrive.

 Do Tortoises Hibernate in The Fridge?

-Temperature control is vital to the brumation process, so many veterinarians recommend using a fridge to brumate a tortoise for the following reasons:
+Temperature control is vital to the brumation process, so many veterinarians recommend using a fridge to brumate a tortoise.
+It’s beneficial for these reasons:

 - Reaching and maintaining a stable temperature is easier.